uwu/paramin/README.md

 Implemented with SWC in Rust (:rocket::rocket::rocket:), to stop it from being *too* horridly inefficent.

+> **Warning** |
+> *On the open-sourcedness of ParaMin 2023-02-12*
+>
+> This repository was open sourced very early on because of a request by a friend of mine
+> to read the source code for the mangler.
+>
+> However, almost instantly this proved true to EXACTLY why I keep my
+> WIP projects closed-source: *"benchmark for size where"*.
+>
+> No, its not ready, don't expect it to work.
+>
+> If you're here to keep an eye on this until its ready *that's awesome*,
+> and I'm super glad you're interested in my work,
+> but if you are about to come and ask me for size or runtime speed
+> metrics of any kind, or for how to use this currently, please don't.
+> **There are no metrics, and you cannot currently use this in your pipeline.**
+>
+> Thanks, Yellowsink.

 ## Usage hints

 ParaMin works best when fed an unminified bundle, so if your build tool has that stage in its pipeline, awesome.